-1. Specialist equipment allowance: up to £5,212 for the whole of your course – the same for part-time students.
-For dyslexic students this can mean computer, scanner, general purpose and specialist software, speech recognition software, text-to-speech software, mind mapping software, a digital voice recorder, note-taking software, note-taking hardware, an electronic dictionary or spell checker, a reading pen or portable scanner, coloured overlays etc, insurance and course-long support for the equipment, according to your individual needs.
+The rates of allowances for the 2016/17 for new students are as follows: 1.
+Specialist equipment allowance: up to £5,212 for the whole of your course – the same amount of funding is available for part-time students.
+For students with dyslexia this can mean computer, scanner, general purpose and specialist software, speech recognition software, text-to-speech software, mind mapping software, a digital voice recorder, note-taking software, note-taking hardware, an electronic dictionary or spell checker, a reading pen or portable scanner, coloured overlays etc, insurance and course-long support for the equipment, according to your individual needs.

-2. Non-medical helper’s allowance: up to £20,725 per year of your course – up to £15,543 for part-time students.
+2. Non-medical helper’s allowance: up to £20,725 a year for full-time students and up to £15,543 a year for part-time students.
 For dyslexic students this can mean training to use your specialist equipment (although can be included in the equipment allowance); extra help to deal with study skills, reading skills, work organisation, grammar, spelling and numeracy difficulties; but not extra tuition for your course.